Ready to learn how to write a resume that gets you hired? Look no further!

 Our goal is to fully understand the triggers that cause recruiters/ATS systems to make the snap decisions on who stays and who goes.

-In order to get inside the heads of these decision makers, I collected data from dozens of recruiters and hiring mangers across industries.
+In order to get inside the heads of these decision makers, I collected data from dozens of recruiters and hiring managers across industries.
 These people have several hundred years of hiring experience under their belts and they've reviewed 100,000+ resumes across industries.

 They broke down the five most common mistakes that cause them to cut resumes from the pile: